Sherlock Holmes: The Awakened: Gameplay

-The Awakened was the first Frogwares title to allow gameplay to take place in an entirely real-time 3D landscape and from a first-person perspective, losing the pre-rendered backgrounds of its predecessor.
+The Awakened is the first Frogwares title to allow gameplay to take place in an entirely real-time 3D landscape and from a first-person perspective, losing the pre-rendered backgrounds of its predecessor.
 Like other Sherlock Holmes games by Frogwares it gives an open world environment in every location that can hide clues and interact with NPC.
 The inventory system saves all objects, documents and map locations for later use and can also be used to combine objects.
-All conversations with characters in the game are completed through linear cut scenes for which you cannot direct the subjects at any point.
+All conversations with characters in the game are completed through linear cut scenes for which the players cannot direct the subjects at any point.

 Some of these conversations are triggered merely by clicking on a character, while others require complete a series of tasks before they will happen on their own.
-While most of Holmes’ conclusions in the game come from gathering random clues found around the crime scenes, the players will have the opportunity to take evidence back to Holmes’ famous 221 B Baker Street flat and examine it under a microscope or put it through chemical tests.
+While most of Holmes' conclusions in the game come from gathering random clues found around the crime scenes, the players will have the opportunity to take evidence back to Holmes' famous 221 B Baker Street flat and examine it under a microscope or put it through chemical tests.
 They will also have puzzles to solve throughout the game like picking combination locks, deciphering cryptic messages and solving a clock puzzle to open a safe.

 The game can be viewed from a first- or third-person perspective and it provides with an icon to indicate what actions Holmes can take within his world like pick up or talk.
 Holmes can move around via the mouse or the keyboard and his movement is completely free within the 3D space.
 While the game does give a fair amount of space to move around in each area, there are cases where Holmes must move to a new area screen or change his view of the street in order to move where the players want him to, but in those cases, an icon will show a set of footprints to indicate the change.

 Although the game had adopted a view popularized by the first-person shooter genre, it retains the point-and-click aspect of most adventure games, giving the player the ability to complete the game using the mouse alone.